Nighthawk offers a number of fixed and adjustable seat options

 Notes: Simple and comfy, this is the seat position you are probably used to.

 If there’s one secret to making a canoe more comfy for hours of paddling it is the tilt seat option.
-For this option, the back of the canoe seat is raised by about 3/4″ (I.e. leans your butt forwards).
+For this option, the back of the canoe seat is raised by about 1″ (I.e. leans your butt forwards).
 This position dramatically reduces the strain on your lower back and helps you get more of the strength in your legs and back into your paddling stroke.
 I couldn’t believe how much I liked this set-up the first time I tried it.
+(The tilt is generally accomplished by using the existing seat brackets, and it can be tried or reversed simply by unbolting and reinstalling the seat in the new position)

 Notes: Add a third (or fourth) seat for an extra passenger.
-With extra seat(s) the Leo 17 can carry up to three adults, and the Pegasus can carry up to four adults.
-This option is for a fixed seat, but you may also select removable seats for a more flexible configuration. +3-4 lbs.
-Click for more info
+With extra seat(s) the Leo 17 can carry up to three adults, and the Pegasus can carry up to four adults, and the Cygnus can switch between tandem and solo-paddler use. +3-4 lbs.

 Removable Extra Seat:

 Notes: The removable yoke is an extra hardware kit attached to the standard yoke that allows it to be securely installed or removed in less than a minute.
-When using this feature in the Cygnus or Leo model canoes, the removable yoke allows a third seat to be placed in a more centered position, providing better balance and easier solo paddling.
+When using this feature in the Cygnus or Leo model canoes, the removable yoke allows a third seat to be placed in a more centered position, providing a much better solo paddling experience.
+(I.e. the yoke installs for carrying, and removes for paddling.)

-The yoke can be removed or reinstalled in about 1 minute.
 It requires no tools, and a cord is included that prevents loose hardware from getting separated or lost in the water.
 The installed yoke is bolted through the gunwale.
-When it is installed, it is as secure as a standard yoke.
+When it is installed, it is as secure as a standard yoke, and it always reinstalls at the correct balance point.

 The removable yoke can be fitted with yoke pads if you choose.